 Now, realize that I'm not suggesting you'd intentionally apply toxins to your skin.
 You simply may not realize the extent to which many common skin care products contain suspect ingredients with unrecognizable or unpronounceable names.

 A number of these potential toxins have estrogen-mimicking effects that can wreak havoc on all your good health intentions.

 Besides avoiding these hazards, there are some other steps you can take to create that young-looking skin you really want…

-Take Your Own Hippocratic Oath for Skin Care (‘First, Do No Harm’)
+Take Your Own Hippocratic Oath for Skin Care

-These actions may be the easiest and least expensive things you can do to prevent damage to your skin, gain a more beautiful appearance, and build a strong foundation for your proactive natural skin care.
+These actions may be the easiest and least expensive things you can do to prevent damage to your skin, gain a more beautiful appearance and build a strong foundation for your proactive natural skin care.
 Not to mention, creating a buzz about your new looks.

-Please be aware that skin damage doesn't always involve pain or immediate visible change, and can often go unnoticed for some time.
+Please be aware that skin damage doesn't always involve pain or immediate visible change and can often go unnoticed for some time.
 But the cumulative actions you begin taking today can also improve the appearance of your skin slowly over time.
 So get started today doing these simple things:

-- Avoid or minimize damage from hot water and chlorine.
+Avoid or minimize damage from hot water and chlorine.
 Although taking baths and showers may seem like it's health-promoting and relaxing, your skin may disagree – especially if you have chlorinated water, which is almost certainly the case (unless your water comes from a well).
 Chlorine causes oxidative damage.
 The hotter the water, the more potential for damage – because the rate of chemical reactions increases with temperature.

 - Use gentle and safe skin care products – organic whenever possible.
 Your skin absorbs it all.
 Don't compromise your health and the health of your skin by using potential poisons.

 - Sleep on your back.
 Gravity creates a downward drag on your skin all day.
 Give your skin a break at night.
-By sleeping on your back, you reduce gravitational pull on your face.
+By sleeping on your back, you reduce the gravitational pull on your face.
 If you press your face to your pillow, you will likely experience increased puffiness in the morning.

-- Don't smoke… for your general health's sake, and for your skin
+- Don't smoke… for your general health's sake, and for your skin.

 - Apply your skin care products to warm skin in order to help your skin appear healthier.
-This maximizes absorption.
+This also maximizes absorption.
 If your skin is cold, use a warm towel to warm your skin.

-- Don't expect overnight changes.
+Don't expect overnight changes.
 Even if you start doing everything right today, don't be discouraged with seeming lack of progress tomorrow.

 It may take a month or even two to three months to notice changes.
 Plus, it's quite possible that others will notice changes in your skin's appearance before you do.
 Remember, it took years to get where you are today, so show patience when expecting changes and improvements.

 Now that you're taking these practical steps as well as choosing not to use dangerous and damaging products on your skin, let's explore your skin care alternatives – organic food products from nature's storehouse.